6.1: Introduction to Hormones and Behavior

 Thyroxine Increases oxidation rates in tissue and affects neural development

 Hormones coordinate the physiology and behavior of individuals by regulating, integrating, and controlling bodily functions.
 Over evolutionary time, hormones have often been co-opted by the nervous system to influence behavior to ensure reproductive success.
 For example, the same hormones, testosterone and estradiol, that cause gamete (egg or sperm) maturation also promote mating behavior.
 This dual hormonal function ensures that mating behavior occurs when animals have mature gametes available for fertilization.
-Another example of endocrine regulation of physiological and behavioral function is provided by pregnancy.
+Another example of endocrine regulation of physiology and behavior is provided by pregnancy.
 Estrogens and progesterone concentrations are elevated during pregnancy, and these hormones are often involved in mediating maternal behavior in the mothers.

 Branching chart showing the biochemical Pathway for Steroid Hormone Synthesis.
+See caption and text for details.

 Figure 2.
 The expectation of events can influence one’s hormonal activity.
 How do you think hormonal activity is affected if you anticipate going on a date with a romantic interest?